An overview of the ArtiSynth simulation mechanism is given here. More details are given in [11] and in the related overview paper.

 from

-where accounts for situations (like rigid bodies) where
+accounts for situations (such as rigid bodies) where

 , and then solve for the updated positions using

-Bilateral constraints may include rigid body joints, FEM
+Bilateral constraints are equality constraints that may include rigid body

 and